maoberlehner/markus-oberlehner-net/content/blog/faking-a-placeholder-in-a-html-select-form-field.md

 +++
 date = "2017-07-16T07:55:22+02:00"
-title = "How to Show a Placeholder for a <select> Tag" description = "Learn how to add a placeholder to a <select> HTML element and how you can make a <select> element look like an input field with placeholder attribute." intro = "Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
+title = "How to Show a Placeholder for a <select> Tag" description = "Learn how to add a placeholder to a <select> HTML element and how you can make a <select> element look like an input field with a placeholder attribute." intro = "Styling native HTML form fields – especially select fields – with CSS has always been a little tricky.
 Recently I was confronted with the task of creating a select field with a placeholder value so that the select field blends in nicely with other form fields on the page.
 The problem of custom styled select elements is a hard one..." draft = false categories = ["Development"]